 - Compare Key Traits: Use the table in Section 1 to compare remaining materials.
 For a protective phone case (FDM-compatible, bilancio <$50), ABS and PETG are top choices—ABS is tougher, PETG is easier to print.

-- Test Small First: Print a small sample (PER ESEMPIO., a 2cm x 2cm square) of your chosen material.
+- Test Small First: Print a small sample (per esempio., a 2cm x 2cm square) of your chosen material.
 Check if it’s strong enough, fits your needs, and prints well before doing the full part.

 Esempio: A student needs to print a prototype for a school project (a small robot arm).
 Their steps:

-- Compatible materials: Pla, Addominali, Petg.
+- Compatible materials: PLA, ABS, PETG.

 - Confronto: PLA is cheap but weak; ABS is tough but needs an enclosure; PETG is tough and easy to print.